arnor-sigurdsson/EIR/docs/tutorials/i_scaling/01_streaming.rst

 ------------

 Before starting training, we need to ensure our streaming server is running.
 The server will serve chunks of text from the FineWeb dataset.
+See section F of this tutorial for the complete implementation of the server.
+To start it, copy the content of the file ``text_streamer.py`` to a Python file and run it with ``python text_streamer.py``.

-Once it's running, we can start training:
+Once it's running, in another terminal, we can start training:

 .. literalinclude:: ../tutorial_files/i_scaling/01_streaming_data/commands/STREAMING_SEQUENCE_GENERATION.txt
     :language: console